Author: Brenda Stickland-Guest Blogger

 1. Stretch!
 Here are some great 100 day ideas to get you started:

-2. Do different exercises adding up to 100 and look for the PhenQ review.
+2. Do different exercises adding up to 100.
 Try the suggestions

 below, or substitute other student favorites: